internago-ab/site/content/country/hungary.md

 <div class='taxes-p'>

-Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Germany
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Hungary

 </div>